nazmus767921/FluidCalculator/README.md

 ## Managing Calculator Instances

-You can add multiple calculator instances to calculate without leaving the site or reloading it.
+You can add multiple (upto 5, you won't need more than that i guess) calculator instances to calculate without leaving the site or reloading it.
 Each instance can have its own set of font sizes and breakpoints.
 Here's how to manage calculator instances:

 - To add a new calculator instance, click the "+" button beside each calculator instance.
 - To remove a calculator instance, click the "-" button beside the specific calculator instance you want to remove.